scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 This section specifies the signed component of an AS entry.
 The signed component of an AS entry MUST include the following elements:

-- Header
+- a header,
-- Body
+- a body, and
-- Signature
+- a signature.

 In the Protobuf message-format implementation, the signed component of an AS entry is specified by the `SignedMessage`.
-It consists of a header-and-body part `header_and_body` and a raw signature `signature`.
-See also the code blocks below.
+It consists of a header-and-body part (`header_and_body`) and a raw signature (`signature`).
+See also the code block below.

 ~~~~
    message SignedMessage {